Seafood-Globalization-Lab/exploreARTIS/README.md

 ## Visualization Examples

-Here are examples of all the types of plots that can be created with this package.
-(Assume that "mini_artis" in these examples is a variable that contains an ARTIS dataset).
+Here are examples of all types of plots that can be created with this package. `mini_artis` is dataframe with a subset of ARTIS data that is included in the `exploreARTIS` package.

 ### Bar charts